PaloAltoNetworks/pcs-postman/README.md

 console-port | Used only for self-hosted versions of the Compute Console |

-*token, compute-token, api-version* and *

--Set your access/secret key in the BODY of the /login request (Does this make sense?
+# Set your access/secret key in the BODY of the /login request (Does this make sense?
 Should it be an env variable?)